Dendro-X0/next-blogkit/docs/content-authoring.md

 ## Media

-- Images are uploaded to S3 and referenced in MDX by their public URL.
+- Images are uploaded to Cloudinary by default and referenced by their delivery URL.
+- An S3 provider exists but is not wired by default; see `docs/storage.md` to enable.
-- Cloudinary optimization can be applied on the front‑end (via `next-cloudinary`) for fast delivery.
+- Cloudinary (or CDN) transformations can be applied for fast delivery.

 ## Search & Indexing